Understanding your CP06/CP06A notice | Internal Revenue Service

 You’ll receive a letter from us with the results of your audit.

-• If the documentation you provide verifies your claim, the letter will inform you that we’ve closed your audit and we will release the amount withheld from your refund.
+• If your documentation verifies your claim, the letter will say we’ve closed your audit.
+For CP06, we’ll also release your refund.

-• If we request additional information to verify your claimed PTCs, we’ll inform you in an updated audit report.
+• If we need more information to verify your claimed PTCs, we’ll send an updated audit report.

 What if you don't respond

-If you don’t respond within 30 days from the date printed on your notice, we will send you and updated audit report showing the proposed changes to your tax return.
-This may include additional tax for repayment of the APTC and any applicable penalties and interest.
+If we don’t hear from you within 30 days from the date printed on your notice, we’ll send an updated audit report showing proposed changes to your tax return.
+This may include more tax for repayment of the APTC and any applicable penalties and interest.

 You may want to